 Arriving as the sun set on a Thursday evening, the lights of the buildings and bridges of Hong Kong were stunning from my airplane window.
 My biggest compliment to the aesthetic of Hong Kong is to its sky line.
 It’s tall and lit-up with each sky scraper competing with the others for whose full building neon display is superior to the others.
 This is so different from Taipei, where Taipei 101 clearly dominates, and all others merely occupy space.
 Our first night in the city, we found another remnant of British influence, a proper pub.
 Though the bar food was a mix of Chinese and British it did everything right from the polished worn wooden tables to the draft beers.

 Day light brings out, what the night and light shows hide about the city.
-Stacks of leaky A/C units climb up the walls of buildings that are mostly dingy and derelict.
-You can find a Starbucks’s and a modern shopping center to distract yourself from this, but they are there and clear to see.
+Stacks of leaking AC units climb up the walls of buildings that are mostly dingy and derelict.
+You can find a Starbucks’s and a modern shopping center to distract yourself from this, but they’re clear to see.
 The sheer number of people, and even diversity, reminded me a bit of New York City back in the states.
 You can see that all sorts of people have found their way to this city to make something of themselves.
 I would recommend venturing to the outskirts of the city to enjoy places like Victoria Peak, or the Temple of 10,000 Buddhas.
 There you can enjoy the city how it is best viewed, as well as a bit of the old culture that can be missed among the towering structures of Hong Kong.
 The Harbor itself is worth going out on, again, this city is best viewed from a distance.

 Macau was a shorter leg of our venture, but was no doubt as fulfilling, if not more so than Hong Kong.
 Here I got to learn more about a history I knew little about, and to see a remnant of Imperialism that was much more on display than I expected, but it does make for tourism.
 Whether it was the climb to the top of Monte Fort and the trip into the museum that now inhabits its core; a walk through Senado Square and inside of the of old catholic structures; or even a trip down to Coloane on Cotie island to see the old village and to dine a Portuguese restaurant with real crusty bread.
 It was worth the time spent there.
 I was left wanting more.